 The configuration of the testing performed by the evaluator is the same as the configuration of the developer testing.
+The specification confirmation, behavior tests, and calibration for the devices and testing tools used were performed by the evaluator.

-The TOEs tested by the evaluator are iR-ADV C5240 and iR-ADV C5235 among the models with the same TOE identification described in Chapter 2.
+The TOEs tested by the evaluator are iPR C700 and iPR C800 among the models with the same TOE identification as described in Chapter 2.